 A higher probability of an accident

-If all this information has not convinced you that you have to choose adequate weights and grips that facilitate the extra load’s maneuverability in your exercises with weights, this point will indeed.
+If all this information has not convinced you that you must choose adequate weights and grips that facilitate the extra load’s maneuverability in your exercises with weights, this point will indeed.

-If you are not careful when executing an exercise technique or do not understand that the load is very high for the current physical strength you have, I assure you that you will have unpleasant episodes.
+If you don’t pay attention when doing an exercise technique or don’t realize that the load is too high for your current level of physical strength, I can promise you that bad things will happen.

 Imagine that you do an exercise like Swing.
 If the centrifugal force is greater than the power of your hands, the weight could fly off, or you could lose your balance with the same weight and fall.
 In the worst case, when it fails, it could even impact the weight against yourself and hurt you, especially if it falls on susceptible areas.

 Not sure that you can train with weight without injury or accident?
-I recommend that you try out a mild weight program, which is designed to gain muscle and strength but always minimizing the risk of injuries and accidents.
+I recommend you try out a mild weight program designed to gain muscle and strength but always minimize the risk of injuries and accidents.